learner-long-life/learning-and-teaching/Kafka.md

 but it can be adapted for use with any exchange.

 Kafka uses Zookeeper for coordinated message stores.
+We'll first cover how to install the Kafka server backend.

+# Kafka Server

 ## Kafka Source Distribution